 “Farmbased puzzle game.
 Grow and plant crops while the day passed (this off lumines).
 End of the day you score points based on how efficient you grew your plants.
 Seasons change the available crops and weather and disasters change the grid layout”

-It’s pretty neat to see that this is pretty much exactly like how Arabilis is today.
+This is pretty much exactly like how Arabilis is today.